TYPS Pilot Study Findings: March 2018

 3. Authentic relationships and feeling normal foster wellbeing in young adulthood.

-We used these three findings to create a conceptual model that presents a new way of thinking about permanency.
-Normalcy is the core of our model.
-Normalcy is the feeling of being ‘like everyone else.’
-This feeling of being normal allows a youth to create relationships that, in many cases, transcend legal permanency in young adulthood, and is essential for achieving wellbeing conceptualized by five key markers: safety, education, health, life skills, and vocation for youth.
+We used these three findings to create a conceptual model presenting a new way of thinking about permanency.
+Normalcy, or the feeling of being “like everyone else,” makes up the core of our model.
+This feeling of being normal allows a youth to create relationships that transcend legal permanency in adulthood.
+Normalcy plays a key role in achieving wellbeing.

-Our plan is to continue to test this conceptual model by following a cohort of foster youth into young adulthood.
-We plan to follow a cohort of youth ages 14 and older to see what happens with their permanency outcomes over five years.
-Thus, the Texas Youth Permanency Study will continue to build evidence to inform policies and practices that improve outcomes for all foster youth, regardless of their permanency outcomes.
+The TYPS team plans to test this conceptual model by following a cohort of foster youth into young adulthood.
+The team will follow a cohort of youth ages 14 and older to see what happens with their permanency outcomes over five years.
+Thus, TYPS will continue building evidence to inform policies and practices that improve outcomes for all foster youth, regardless of their permanency outcomes.